-- Cloud Cuckoolander: Even between the likes of Dr. Evil and Austin, Goldmember is weird.
-He peals flakes of skin off and eats them, is prone to randomly quoting songs and movies and then muttering the creator as an aside, and loves disco dancing at random.
+- Cloud Cuckoolander: Even compared to the likes of Dr. Evil and Austin, Goldmember is weird.
+He peels flakes of skin off and eats them, is prone to randomly quoting songs and movies and then muttering the creator as an aside, and loves disco dancing at random.

 - Dirty Old Man

 - Disability Superpower: His smelting accident, and likely the loss of feeling in his groin, apparently lets him lift his legs absurdly high.
 His trademark attack is lifting them high enough to kick over his shoulder, which makes it hard to take the guy hostage from behind.

 - Funny Foreigner: "I'm from Holland!
 Isn't that vierd?"

 - Gag Penis: His penis is implied to be covered in solid gold.
 In the climax, it turns out he can unscrew it and use it as a spare key to his tractor beam.

 - Gratuitous German: Gets a few German lines despite being Dutch.

 - Groin Attack: His trademark is to paint the genitals of the agents he captures gold.
 He also tries to subject Nigel to the same "unfortunate smelting accident" that he fell victim to.

 - Loves Only Gold: Like the character he parodies, he loves gooooold.
 To the point where he has gold decor, gold clothing, and even a gold... ahem.